vonovak/react-navigation-header-buttons/README.md

 ## Setup

-Version >= 11 requires React Native 0.71 or newer.
-Use version 10 if you're on older version of RN.
+Version >= 11 requires React Native 0.71 / Expo 48 or newer.
+Use version 10 if you're on older version of RN / Expo.

 1. `yarn add react-navigation-header-buttons`